A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Generalising the Capstan Equation

-We plot figure \ref{PrismEqnPlot2} to visualise the tension ratio, against $\delta b$, which is calculated with $\mu_F = \frac12$ and $\delta b \in [\frac12, \frac32]$.
-The figure shows that, for a fixed contact interval, as $\delta b$ increases (i.e. as the mean-curvature of the contact region increases), the tension ratio also increases.
-This is an intuitive result as the curvature of the contact region increases, the normal reaction force on the membrane also increases, which in turn leads to a higher frictional force, and thus, a higher tension ratio.
-Now, this is a fascinating result as this effect cannot be observed with the ordinary capstan equation or other similar generalisations of the capstan equation in the literature \cite{maddocks1987ropes,cottenden2009analytical}.\\
+We plot Fig. \ref{PrismEqnPlot2} to visualise the tension ratio against $\delta b$, which is calculated with $\mu_F = \frac12$ and $\delta b \in [\frac12, \frac32]$.
+The figure shows that for a fixed contact interval, as $\delta b$ increases (i.e. as the mean-curvature of the contact region increases), the tension ratio also increases.
+This is an intuitive observation as the curvature of the contact region increases, the normal reaction force on the membrane also increases, which in turn leads to a higher frictional force, and thus, a higher tension ratio.
+Now, this is a novel result as this effect cannot be observed with the ordinary capstan equation or other similar generalisations of the capstan equation in the literature \cite{maddocks1987ropes,cottenden2009analytical}.\\